 The whole purpose is to qualify your leads and prioritize the high-ranking ones (ranked by parameters of your choice) to deliver them the richest experience while interacting with you.
 That accounts for hyper-personalized content delivered to these leads and creating a specific sales strategy just for them.

 This approach will help save time and optimally focus your resources on the most prospective leads, ready to make a purchase.
 Using this strategy to collect and unearth the most warmed-up leads to feed your sales funnel will result in more conversions.
+There are a variety of tools, like Hubspot lead scoring, that you can use to make this process easy and efficient.

 2. Pop-ups and automated email campaigns